IBM/BluePic/README.md

 - ```password``` - The Object Storage password.
 - ```projectid``` - The project ID for your Object Storage instance.

-You can obtain the above credentials by accessing your application's page on Bluemix and cliking on the ```Show Credentials``` twisty found on each service instance.
+You can obtain the above credentials by accessing your application's page on Bluemix and clicking on the ```Show Credentials``` twisty found on your Object Storage instance.

 ```bash
 ./Bridge-Scripts/Object-Storage/populator.sh --userid=<object storage username> --password=<object storage password> --projectid=<object storage projectid>